 With respect to (b)2. above, beginning on July 1, 2010, the Department shall update or adjust this CON threshold amount by the annual percentage of change in an appropriate consumer price index, or its successor or appropriate replacement index, for the preceding calendar year, such as those published by the United States Department of Labor or other United States government agency.
-However, diagnostic or other imaging services that are not offered in a hospital or in the offices of an individual private physician or single group practice of physicians exclusively for use on patients of that physician or group practice shall be deemed to be a new institutional health service regardless of the cost of the equipment.
+However, diagnostic Diagnostic or other imaging services that are not offered in a hospital or in the offices of an individual private physician or single group practice of physicians exclusively for use on patients of that physician or group practice shall be deemed to be a new institutional health service regardless of the cost of the equipment, except as provided in O.C.G.A. § 31-6-47 AND Ga.
+Comp.
+R. & Regs.
+111-2-2-.03 and exclusive of the expenditure or commitment of or incurring an obligation for the expenditure of funds to develop Certificate of Need applications, studies, reports, schematics, preliminary plans and specifications or working drawings, or to acquire sties.
 Also, however, this amount or threshold figure shall not include build out costs, as defined in Ga.
 Comp.
 R. & Regs. r.
-Rule 111-2-2-.01(22)(b)111-2-2-.10(3)(c), but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five (5) years.
+111-2-2-.10(3)(c), but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five (5) years.